shahanakattil/Sustainability-workshop/Instructions/Lab9:Security-in-Sustainabilibilty.md

 ### Task 2: Set up the data connector to ingest logs to workspace

-In this task, you will configure the Dynamics365 data connector to ingest relevant logs into your designated Log Analytics workspace
+In this task, you will configure the Dynamics 365 data connector to ingest logs into your Log Analytics workspace.

 1. In Microsoft Sentinel, select Data connectors.